 Business, Professional and Financial Services (BPFS)

 Greater Birmingham hosts the second largest insurance market in Europe.
 The quality and range of insurance skills here are due to a rich tapestry of specialist and niche operations.
-The city of Birmingham is one of only four UK cities with over 10,000 Credit and Insurance professionals, and the region is home to major insurance operations such as Allianz, AON, Mercer, Marsh and Zurich.
+The city of Birmingham is one of only four UK cities with over 10,000 Credit and Insurance professionals, and the region is home to major insurance operations such as Wesleyan Assurance and Phoenix Life as well as hosting Allianz, AON, Aza, Marsh and Zurich.

 For historical reasons linked to Birmingham’s development as a major manufacturing centre, the local insurance market has a strong focus on commercial insurance packages (professional indemnity, engineering insurance and other specialisms), but it also offers a wide range of products to other markets.

 The region is at the nucleus of one of the largest legal centres in Europe, offering firms the necessary specialist pool of talent for legal operations.
-In addition there are 14,200 students currently studying law within an hour of Birmingham, with 4 major institutions offering law degrees.
+In addition there are 14,300 students currently studying law within an hour of Birmingham, with 4 major institutions offering law degrees within Greater Birmingham itself.

 The region has the largest branch of the College of Law in the UK, and the wider region contains major legal departments within institutions including the University of Birmingham, Birmingham City University, University of Wolverhampton, University of Warwick, University of Leicester and Staffordshire University amongst others.
 Firms can source graduates who would be available on short-term contracts before commencing their training contracts, as well as Legal Practice Course (LPC) graduates who are yet to secure.